 For better or worse, the stoic cowboy hero archetype helped set the foundation for some of today’s superheroes and modern American fiction.

-But the Weird West genre offers a fresh take on the iconic—and sometimes overused—imagery and caricatures of the Wild West.
+But the Weird West genre offers a fresh take on the iconic—and sometimes overused—imagery and caricatures of the Old West.

 What is the “Weird West?”